geodesign/django-raster/README.rst

 Pyramid building
 ----------------
 Overview levels (or pyramids) are automatically created at the moment of importing the raster.
 The pyramid levels are aligned with the definition of a xyz style TMS service.
 Djago-raster will import the raster file in its original projection and flag those tiles with the ``is_base`` field.
 Subsequently a set of pyramids are created in the raster table.
 The pyramid is aligned with the XYZ tiles froma a tile map service, and will be accordingly indexed using the ``tilex``, ``tiley`` and ``tilez`` fields in the RasterTile table.
-The srid of the pyramid defaults is ``3857``.
+The srid of the pyramid tiles is ``3857``.

 Tile size
 ---------